A vibrant new Christchurch has emerged following the devastating 2011 earthquake that claimed so many lives and some 80 percent of the CBD.

 A short distance out of the CBD, you’ll find Sumner Beach.
 It’s an idyllic location to soak up some sun, have a paddle and of course, enjoy an ice cream.

 For those looking to head further afield, the ridiculously pretty town of Akaroa on Banks Peninsula makes a great day trip from Christchurch.
-Akaroa Shuttle offers daily return transfers, that will give you plenty of time to explore the town and learn about its unique heritage as New Zealand’s only town to be settled by French colonists.
+If you don’t have access to wheels, book the daily return shuttle transfer.
+It will give you plenty of time to explore the town and learn about its unique heritage as New Zealand’s only town to be settled by French colonists.
 A harbour cruise with Akaroa Dolphins is just one of the highlights.

 Crowne Plaza Christchurch